Cuban fishermen nurse injured baby manatee with cow and goat's milk

-Fishermen discovered the injured manatee with gashes on its head and body in Marea del Portillo Bay, a far-flung inlet in Granma Province, more than 850 km (528 miles) from capital Havana.
+Fishermen discovered the injured manatee with gashes on its head and body in Marea del Portillo Bay, a far-flung inlet in Granma Province, more than 850km from capital Havana.

 Upon arriving onshore, the fishermen recruited volunteers from a nearby farming village.